SaxionSmartCities/netmobiel-platform/README.md

 ```

 ## Deployment
-The backend build results in a single EAR file, ready for deployment in Wildfly ofr some other Java Enterprise server.
-Refer to the [deployment page](doc/deployment.md) for a global description of the deployment of the Netmobiel backend.
+The backend build process results in a single EAR file, ready for deployment in Wildfly or some other Java Enterprise server.
+Refer to the [deployment page](doc/deployment.md) for a global description of the deployment of the Netmobiel backend as we used to have for the pilot.